January 1996 United States blizzard: Virginia

-Most of Virginia was impacted by the more central and western parts receiving 1 to 3 ft of snow.
+Most of Virginia was affected by the more central and western parts receiving 1 to 3 ft of snow.
 Roanoke got a record-breaking 23 in.
 The heaviest snow fell in Page County, with around 37 in.
 Snowfall reached 3 ft in the Shenandoah Valley and exceeded 2 ft in much of the Virginia mountain and Piedmont areas.
-Gov. George Allen declared a state of emergency as power lines went down, people were trapped in their houses, and at least eight weather-related deaths occurred.
+Governor George Allen declared a state of emergency as power lines went down, people were trapped in their houses, and at least eight weather-related deaths occurred.
 High winds that accompanied the blizzard caused white out conditions and drifts of up to 10 ft in Patrick County.